General Policies

 Billing, Refund & Withdrawal Policies

 The payment for fall term tuition, fees, room and board is due August 1 and the payment for the spring term is due December 1.
 Financial aid grants and loans are divided in half and applied to each bill to determine the balance due.
 Students use job earnings to cover personal expenses.
-If a student's grant and loan aid exceeds College charges, she is due a refund and must file a refund request form in the Bursar's Office after fall and spring registration.
+If a student's grant and loan aid exceeds College charges, they could be entitled to a refund and must file a refund request form in the Bursar's Office after fall and spring registration.
 For questions regarding your bill, please contact the Bursar at 212-854-2026 or bursar@barnard.edu.

 If a student withdraws prior to the start of the academic year and incurs no charges for tuition, fees, room and board, the tuition deposit is forfeited.
 If a student has incurred charges, the tuition deposit will be applied toward those charges.